5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/weapons.rst

 .. image:: images/ground_attack_ccip_hud.png

-NB: CCIP is not available for the standard `Mk82 bomb <https://en.wikipedia.org/wiki/Mark_82_bomb>`_ - for those you need to use CCRP.
+CCIP vs CCRP is automatically chosen depending on the weapon.
+CCIP is chosen for the ``Snake eye`` retarded bombs, but is not available for the standard `Mk82 bomb <https://en.wikipedia.org/wiki/Mark_82_bomb>`_ as well as for guided bombs (e.g. GBU-12) - for those you need to use CCRP.

 CCRP